Vinod Khosla

-Biography
+Early life and education

 Khosla was born on 28 January 1955, to a Punjabi Indian family in Pune, Maharashtra.
-Khosla's father was an officer in the Indian Army and was posted at New Delhi, India.
+His father was an officer in the Indian Army, posted to New Delhi, India.
 His father wanted him to also join the army.
-He attended Mount St Mary's School (New Delhi) for elementary school.
-Khosla became interested in entrepreneurship after reading about the founding of Intel in Electronic Engineering Times as a teenager, which led him to pursue technology as a career and found his own business.
-According to Khosla, he was inspired by Intel co-founder Andrew Grove, a Hungarian immigrant who got funding for Intel in Silicon Valley, when it was a startup.
+He attended Mount St Mary's School in New Delhi for elementary school.
+He became interested in entrepreneurship after reading about the founding of Intel in Electronic Engineering Times as a teenager, which led him to pursue technology as a career and begin a business.
+According to Khosla, he was inspired by Intel co-founder Andrew Grove, a Hungarian immigrant who acquired funding for Intel in Silicon Valley, when it was a startup.